 Beer bottles satisfy the hypothetical monopolist test under a uniform SSNIP test.
 We can implement the uniform SSNIP test using percentage critical loss.
 The idea of the percentage critical loss test is that a hypothetical monopolist can profitably implement a small but significant and nontransitory in price ("SSNIP") if its percentage actual loss of sales is below its critical loss of sales.
-The percentage critical loss for a product grouping with a uniform SSNIP (δ) and an average margin m is:
+The percentage critical loss for a product grouping with a uniform SSNIP ( $\delta$ ) and an average margin m is:

-$$\%CL = \frac{\delta}{\delta + m}.$$
+$$%CL = \frac{\delta}{\delta + m}.$$

-The average margins for glass beer bottles depend on the type of brewery that uses the bottles.
+The average margin for glass beer bottles depend on the type of brewery that uses the bottles.
 The average margin for sales to large breweries is 12.5% and craft brewers 22.2%, for a volume-weighted average margin of 14.6%.
-The minimum critical loss will occur at the highest margin, so that a lower bound for the critical loss for glass bottles is:10 the profitability test, and the instances in which the two tests diverge will be rare.
+The minimum critical loss will occur at the highest margin, so that a lower bound for the critical loss for glass bottles is:

+continue to use a profitability test in their investigations and in court, the majority of courts have continued to use the profitability test, and the instances in which the two tests diverge will be rare.
 Accordingly, there is no need to discuss the profit-maximization test, although there would be no harm in dropping a footnote to it.

-9 Note to students: Recall that uniform SSNIP tests are appropriate when the products are homogeneous.
+Note to students: Recall that uniform SSNIP tests are appropriate when the products are homogeneous.
 One-product SSNIP tests (including implementations that use recapture ratios) only work when the products are differentiated (i.e., support more than one price in the market).